 These apps could provide a dictionary or an encyclopedia, a catalog of documents, or audio or video lessons on a specific topic or on a broad selection of topics.
 Basically, these apps are digital libraries.

-Apps for online courses
+Apps catering to online courses

 Services like Coursera, Udemy, Udacity, edX, and LinkedIn’s Lynda offer online courses with a full set of features a classroom course would provide — lectures by renowned specialists, graded homework assignments, feedback on your work, and certificates of completion.
 The difference is that students choose what, when, and where to learn.

-Apps aimed at exam preparation
+Apps for exam preparation

-Class aid apps
+Gamified learning aid apps

 Educational apps for teachers

+It’s also a valid option to build an educational app for teachers instead of learners.
 Educational apps for teachers aren’t as varied and widespread as apps for students, but they usually offer everything a teacher might need in a single app: tools for planning, scheduling, grading, generating charts and analytics.
 However, it’s not unusual to find separate apps for each task in case a teacher doesn’t need all of these features.